SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ## Proposal Detailed Description

-I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
-I will commit at least four times a week to ensure that my code is reviewed regularly by the mentors and I can work on the received feedback immediately.
-I will be available daily on IRC and weekly on Hangouts as my preferred means of communication.
-I will reply to mails within 12 hrs of their reception.
-I will report my weekly progress [on this blog](http://sunpythonic.blogspot.in/).

 ### Deliverables :
 By the end of the summer, I intend to have delivered routines for the following tasks in Map and MapCube class:
 * Sorting Maps in a MapCube and by time, frequency and other units